-This chapter contains information about installing and replacing the drive CRU, power supply-fan CRU, ESM CRU, SFP module, and midplane.
+This chapter contains information about installing and replacing the EV-DDM CRU, power supply and fan unit CRU, ESM CRU, SFP module, and midplane.

 Handling static-sensitive devices

 Attention: Static electricity can damage electronic devices and your system.
 To avoid damage, keep static-sensitive devices in their static-protective packages until you are ready to install them.